 Tips for eating the best food in Bucharest

 Before trying some of the best food in Bucharest, take a look at some of these helpful tips before starting your culinary adventure in Bucharest:

 - Bring your credit card as many places accept credit cards.

 - Bring cash for smaller purchases at local bakeries.

 - Tip about 10% of your bill or more if the service is good.
-If you are paying with a credit card, you have to tip in cash.
+You must tip in cash if you are paying with a credit card.

 - Romanian traditional food is very meat-heavy.
 Many main dishes have pork, beef, chicken or other types of meat protein.